What are employer branding initiatives, and why do you need one?

 4. Improves candidate experience

-The candidate experience is a very important factor in the recruitment strategy.
-Candidate experiences in the recruitment process are shared by over 70% of people- and this is true of most negative experiences!
-If word gets out about your poor candidate experience in the recruitment process you will see immediate damage to your employer brand.
+The candidate experience is a significant factor in the recruitment strategy.
+Candidate experiences in the recruitment process are shared by over 70% of people, which is true of most negative experiences!
+If word gets out about your poor candidate experience in the recruitment process, you will see immediate damage to your employer brand.
 This is especially true when reviews are left on Glassdoor or social media.

 5. Improves employee engagement

 With happier employees who believe in the company and their goals comes greater productivity.
 Employees who are right for the role will have stronger engagement and will work harder for the company.
 This, as mentioned, will dramatically reduce turnover and enable company productivity to soar.